slashley127/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 * It's where data can be stored, logged and protected from loss.
 * Credit card companies can alert customers of possibly fraudulent charges in real time.
 * It also able to handle very large amounts of data.
+*
+* Handles streaming data between multiple apps, data store, way of moving data between systems, data integration tool
+* Usually only temporarily a data store (typically a retention time -- high enough to have time to consume it, low enough that you eat up space)
+*
 #### What is Kafka?
 * Helpful resource: [Kafka in 6 minutes](https://youtu.be/Ch5VhJzaoaI)
 * Kafka is a data

+* see notes above

 #### Describe each of the following with an example of how they all fit together:
- * Topic - category used to organize messages
+ * Topic - category used to organize messages -- stream of data
+ * -- should be strategically partitioned because it will affect how Spark is setup
- * Producer - the ones collecting the data
+ * Producer - the ones collecting the data -- whatever is writing data to your topic
- * Consumer - the ones accessing the data
+ * Consumer - the ones accessing the data -- reading from the topic
+ * -- Spark would technically be a consumer of Kafka because it handles what happens to the data next
- * Broker - a server running Kafka.
-Each broker holds a replication?
+ * Broker - a server running Kafka in a cluster -- interchangable with node/machine, each replica is on different nodes (want to be able to tolerate nodes failing)
  * Partition - topics are broken into multiple partitions.
 Each is a stream of data and broken up into offsets
+ * -- topics broken into many partitions across nodes
+ * -- typically one main partition per topic where the data is written then is copied to the others
+ * -- example of newspaper - probably a good idea to have small amount of partitions because not that many events, want to be able to easily sift through data
+ * -- example of somewhere that has a lot of events, probably good idea to have a lot of partitions
+ *

 #### Describe Kafka Producers and Consumers
 * Producers are the ones collecting the data for consumers to access via the Kafka cluster